-Southern coastal towns such as Barnswell Beach, Alligator Pond, and Treasure Beach are accessible from the main thouroughfare via minor B roads, but these roads are typically in bad condition in many places.
+Southern coastal towns such as Barnswell Beach, Alligator Pond and Treasure Beach are accessible off the main thouroughfare via minor B roads, but these roads are typically in bad condition in many places.

 Our interactive map allows you to plot trips between popular start and end point.
 It allows you to add popular waypoints, with results that include the highlighted route, distances and estimated time.

 - Open Google Map and search for Jamaica